 This presentation defines and explains 5 different forms of social entrepreneurship (project, non-profit organization, co-operative, social enterprise and social purpose business) and gives examples that exemplify each type.

-- Employment creation for marginalized populations
+- Job creation for vulnerable populations

 Armstrong, A., Mook, L., and Quarter, J. (2009).
 Understanding the social economy: A Canadian perspective.
 University of Toronto Press Incorporated: Toronto, ON. (pp. 107-109)

 A social enterprise is a company that seeks to make a profit but also to have a positive social or environmental impact.
 Social enterprises are said to aim for a ‘triple bottom line’: the individual, the planet, and profit.

 - Are you curious about social innovation and social impact?

 - Do you want to make a difference in the world?

 - Are you looking for a more effective way to bring about change in your community?